MonteLogic/MoL-blog-content/posts/work-notes/MoL-blog-weba/MoL-blog-weba-wn-1.md

 I am currently trying to compose, 'ui/address-bar.tsx' into smaller components.

-The problem is if I don't have the .env it may trigger a false negative.
+The problem is if I don't have the .env vars for Stripe, it may trigger a false negative.

-So the PaymentStatusSwitcher needs to have the Stripe logic isolated and if the .env is not there than take out that part without triggering a false negative.
+So the TaskBar needs to have the Stripe logic isolated and if the .env is not there than take out that part without triggering a false negative.